On energy and its positivity in spacetimes with an expanding flat de Sitter background: Discussion and conclusion

 where $\lambda = \sqrt{\Lambda/3}$ denotes the expansion parameter associated with the cosmological constant $\Lambda > 0$.
 We established sufficient conditions guaranteeing that the isometric embedding of $\Sigma$ lies entirely within the cosmological horizon $r < 1/\lambda$, and proved positivity of $E_\lambda$ for a broad class of initial data sets, including the perfectly umbilic case, $k = \lambda g$, for all sufficiently small $\lambda$.

 Several open questions naturally arise from this framework.
-A first one concerns rigidity: by analogy with the classical Positive Energy Theorem, one expects that the vanishing of the quasi-local energy should characterize data isometric to a domain in the flat expanding de~Sitter spacetime.
+A first one concerns rigidity: by analogy with Theorem \ref{thm: LY}, one expects that the vanishing of the quasi-local energy should should imply that the data is isometric to a domain in the flat-expanding patch of de~Sitter space.
 Formally, one may conjecture that

 So far, we have obtained only a partial rigidity result: in the rigid case, the boundary $\Sigma = \partial \Omega$ must be round, and this occurs precisely at the critical value $\lambda = \alpha_\lambda$.
+It is an open question whether this rigidity can be upgraded to the full rigidity conjecture stated above.

 Another open problem concerns the dependence of the quasi-local energy on the parameter $\lambda$.
 As discussed in Theorem~\ref{thm: main}, our result can be interpreted as identifying a range of admissible values of $\lambda$ for a fixed initial data set $(\Omega, g, k)$.
 It would be interesting to further investigate how the parameter $\lambda$ interacts with the intrinsic and extrinsic geometry of $\Sigma$.
-A further promising direction is the development of an optimal embedding formulation.
-In the asymptotically flat case, Wang and Yau~\cite{WangYau1, WangYau2} introduced a variational quasi-local energy obtained by minimizing over admissible isometric embeddings into Minkowski space.
-Constructing an analogous variational framework in the de~Sitter setting would provide a natural and geometrically consistent extension of our approach.